 - verbal communication between a Driver and their Team by radio; - Telemetry: one-way (car to pit) telemetry is allowed in GT3 and GT4.
-Telemetry is not authorised in GTC.

 IMPORTANT: no item, installation or antenna is permitted which may interfere at any time with the official data logger, timing, GPS, radio or TV systems.